Migrate Logs to a New M-Series Appliance Model in Panorama

 - Export the Panorama configuration from the Primary decommissioned M-Series appliance in Panorama mode.

-- Log in to the Panorama appliance and select.PanoramaSetupOperations
+- Log in to the Panorama Web Interface of the M-Series appliance you are replacing and select.PanoramaSetupOperations

 - ClickSave named Panorama configuration snapshot, enter aNameto identify the configuration, and clickOK.